 This online CPR certification course provides AHA-compliant training for adult, child, and infant CPR, as well as the correct use of automatic electronic defibrillators (AEDs) for patients of all ages.

 With CPRCertified.com, you can receive your online adult CPR certification or recertification both quickly and conveniently.

 What's In This Course?

-The modules in this online CPR AED certification course cover the following topics:
+In this online CPR AED certification course, you’ll cover the following topics:

-- Techniques for rescue breathing and chest compression on adults and children
+- Rescue breathing and chest compression for adults and children

 - Infant and pediatric CPR